openebs/openebs/contribute/design/1.x/cstor/20200629-cstor-backupandrestore-v1.md

 ## Motivation

-- Create a backup and restore CRs in V1 version of cstor.openebs.io group which provides backup and restore support of cStor CSI volumes.
+- Promote backup and restore CRs to V1 version of cstor.openebs.io group which provides backup and restore support of cStor CSI volumes.

 ### Goals